vedanthv/portfolio-2/content/blog/explanable-ai.md

 In my previous post on [Predicting the Energy Units consumed by a Building](https://vedanthvbaliga.netlify.app/blog/site-energy-intensity-pred/) I explained the entire solution from Data Preprocessing, Feature Engineering and Model Building.
 Let's extend our understanding of the model by integrating Explanable AI in the project.

+## Tools and Techniques

+I'm going to use three of the main techniques that are used on a large scale for model interpretability.

+- Permutation Importance
+- Shapley Values
+- LIME

+As we proceed with each of these techniques, we will also understand the situations where each of there will be useful, their advantages and disadvantages.